2005 dengue outbreak in Singapore: Status of outbreak

-In 2005, there were a total of 14,209 dengue fever cases and 27 people died, a record death toll that would not be surpassed until 2020.
+In 2005 there were a total of 14,209 dengue fever cases and 27 people died, a record death toll that would not be surpassed until 2020.
 The outbreak peaked in the months of September and October, when it caused hospitals to cancel some elective surgery due to the need to allocate more beds for dengue patients.

 Singapore's health-care system is helping to maintain a low fatality rate at 0.2% (2005), which is lower than Southeast Asia's regional average of 0.8% in 2004, according to the World Health Organization.

-The National Environment Agency said that the dengue fever problem may be worsening because of higher temperatures and changes in viral strains.
+The National Environment Agency (NEA) said that the dengue fever problem may be worsening because of higher temperatures and changes in viral strains.
 The mean temperature has risen to 28.2 °C (82.8 °F) from 27.8 °C in 2003.

 In the second week of September, more than 100 new cases were reported daily and many were admitted to public hospitals.

 Health Minister Khaw Boon Wan said that one of the concerns is that more Singaporeans are infected with Dengue Type 3, which is a new strain of the dengue virus.

 Some experts, such as Dr Paul Reiter, Professor of Entomology at the Pasteur Institute in France, suggested that Singapore's success in suppressing the dengue has partly contributed to this year sudden increase in dengue cases.
 The population born over the last two decades has a low herd immunity and therefore more susceptible to the virus.

+In January 2006, Environment and Water Resources Minister Yaacob Ibrahim declared the dengue outbreak is under control with average 84 cases weekly compared to a peak of more than 700.